 We often curse ‘Math’ for the complex calculations we have to go through and by simply concluding that most of what we’ve learned will never be used in life.
-Mathematics can be termed as one of the most ‘intelligent’ subjects because it requires a lot of thinking, reasoning, logic and solving based on understanding.
+Mathematics can be termed as one of the most ‘intelligent’ subjects because it requires a lot of thinking, reasoning, logic, and solving based on understanding.
 Complex formulas and various concepts in Mathematics are like “the witty will have fun, but the stupid won’t get it.”

 This article is about proving how mathematics is connected to the real world.

-CALCULUS– Calculus is a concept used to calculate difference between numbers no matter how small it is.
+CALCULUS– Calculus is a concept used to calculate the difference between numbers no matter how small it is.
 It is divided into Integration and Differentiation.
-Do you ever think where and why is it used?
-So it is used by an architect to calculate the amount of materials required to construct structures that are curved in shape like domes and arches.
-Without calculus it is not possible to estimate the requirements for such structures.
+Do you ever think about where and why is it used?
+So it is used by an architect to calculate the number of materials required to construct structures that are curved in shape like domes and arches.
+Without calculus, it is not possible to estimate the requirements for such structures.

 ALGEBRA– With the basic use, Algebra is used in Economics, x and y to determine the demand and supply of goods.
-Algebra makes it easier to DNA and genes with the help of equations.
+Algebra makes it easier for DNA and genes with the help of equations.
 The properties can be easily explained through x and y chromosomes.
 It is used in Computer Graphics (CG) to determine the movements and functions and design objects.
 It is easier to understand the concept of CG by taking the example of the game “Mario” which was designed using CG.

 TRIGONOMETRY– The terms sin cos and tan represent an angular measurement.
-We are not aware how often we use trigonometry because it is used to find a location for navigation and maps.
+We are not aware of how often we use trigonometry because it is used to find a location for navigation and maps.
 The other benefits are not experienced by laymen but it is also used to determine the depth of algae underwater and sonar systems.
 Trigonometric angles are used in the construction of marine ramps.
-Some professions practice the use everyday!
+Some professions practice the use every day!

 LOGARITHMS– It is difficult to comprehend the use of logarithms but Logarithms simplify complicated numbers through exponents and coefficients.
 Log table helps us to refer to the corresponding numbers and make calculations less laborious.
 It is used mainly in computing memory spaces and in computer languages.
 It can help you calculate numbers smoothly even after ten million!

 PROBABILITY– Probability is a concept we use in everyday life.
-For example ‘Should I take a cab or bus to office?’ is something we ask ourselves on a regular basis, and we make the decision using probability.
+For example ‘Should I take a cab or bus to the office?’ is something we ask ourselves on a regular basis, and we make the decision using probability.
 Probability basically tells you the chances of a specific occurrence of an event.
 The meticulous calculations can be used in determining big events such as the probability of you winning a jackpot or a lottery?!

 STATISTICS– Statistics, like probability, is a more familiar concept.
 And like probability, we use statistics in our everyday lives.
-Population census is an epitome of statistics.
-To get the demographics of a sample size, statistics plays a very important role with its various functions, for example when determining average and mean estimates.
+Population census is the epitome of statistics.
+To get the demographics of sample size, statistics plays a very important role with its various functions, for example when determining average and mean estimates.

 MATRICES– Matrix is an array of elements processed according to specific needs.
 In robotic systems, matrices are used to control the movement of robots.
-Data structures and databases make use of this concept for an organised algorithm.
+Data structures and databases make use of this concept for an organized algorithm.

-MENSURATION– Mensuration is nothing but measurement of different units.
+MENSURATION– Mensuration is nothing but the measurement of different units.
 From buying groceries to checking our weight, we use mensuration day in and day out.
 From determining the body temperature using a thermometer and a barometer to determining the weather, mensuration plays an integral role.